phoenix125/7dtdServerUpdateUtility/readme.txt

 ListenIP=192.168.0.1
 [Use Remote Restart ?yes/no]
 UseRemoteRestart=yes
-[Remote Restart Request Key http://IP:Port?RestartKey=RestartCode (Ex: 127.0.0.1:57520?restart=password)] ListenPort=57520
+[Remote Restart Request Key http://IP:Port?RestartKey=RestartCode (Ex: 192.168.1.30:57520?restart=password)] ListenPort=57520
 RestartKey=restart
 RestartCode=password

 - You can have multiple passwords.
-For example: RestartCode=password1,pass2,pwd3 In a standard web browser, type in the URL http://127.0.0.1:57520?restart=password.
+For example: RestartCode=password1,pass2,pwd3 In a standard web browser, type in the URL http://192.168.1.30:57520?restart=password.
 The Server would compare the pass and find that it is correct.
 It would respond with 200 OK And HTML Code stating the server is restarting.

 -----------------
  VERSION HISTORY
 -----------------
+(2019-02-04) v2.0.0
+- The .ini file was completely redesigned to be easier to read and understand.
+- Added three more "call external script" options for increased versitility.
+- All puttytel instances are now hidden; no more annoying popups, except SteamCMD updates... those are intentionally visible.
+- Restarts now occur at the scheduled time without delay due to announcements.
+- The "Use SteamCMD" option was removed.
+SteamCMD is vital to the functionalilty of this utility.
+It is automatically downloaded and installed.
+- Added several failsafes for invalid parameter entries and characters in the .ini.
+    Most invalid entries/characters are replaced automatically with valid entries and an entry in placed in the log detailing the changes.
+- If Remote Restart is enabled, the restart link is now added to the log file (unless "hide password" option is enabled).
+- The "hide password" option works as intended.
+The feature was incomplete in prior releases.
+- The "use telnet to check if server is alive" function is now hidden and properly closes the telnet connection.
+- Minor log file improvements were made to provide more relevant information with better clarification.
+- Minor notification window improvements were made, including notification of any changes made from the serverconfig.xml file to the temp file.

+(2019-02-02) v1.8.5
+- Fixed: undefined variable error when NOT appending server version to name.
+- Added 'reason for server restart' displayed on screen and placed into log file.

+(2019-02-02) v1.8.4
+- Fixed: SteamCMD will now retrieve latest version properly.
+(It now deletes two steamcmd cache folders prior to update check)

+(2019-01-27) v1.8.3
+- Fixed: Variable not found error.

 (2019-01-26) v1.8.2
 - PROGRAM RENAMED from 7dtdServerUtility to 7dtdServerUpdateUtility to better reflect the function of this utility.